Test for Homogeneity

 the same sample size

 (but the test can be performed even if the sample sizes are not equal).
-The test statistic is built on the maximum F-ratio

-of k sample variances.
+k sample variances.

 - The Levine's test does not require the same sample size, and works reasonably even if the normality assumption does not hold.
 The Levine's test uses the test statistic constructed for analysis of variance in essence.